kobybr/puppet-apmserver/README.md

 `manage_repo`
 Enable repo management by enabling official Elastic repositories.

+`repo_version`
+The version to be used with elastic_stack for setting repository version.

 `merge_default_config`
 Merge config settings from the *apm-server.yml* file provided in the rpm.
 Default: *true*